 Because of the versatility of the process and the simplicity of its equipment and operation, shielded metal arc welding is one of the world's most popular welding processes.
-It dominates other welding processes in the maintenance and repair industry, and though flux-cored arc welding is growing in popularity, SMAW continues to be used extensively in the construction of steel structures and in industrial fabrication.
+It dominates other welding processes in the maintenance and repair industry, and though FCAW is growing in popularity, SMAW continues to be used extensively in the construction of steel structures and in industrial fabrication.
 The process is used primarily to weld iron and steels (including stainless steel) but aluminum, nickel and copper alloys can also be welded with this method.

 Oxy-fuel welding (commonly called oxyacetylene welding, oxy welding, or gas welding in the U.S.) and oxy-fuel cutting are processes that use fuel gases and oxygen to weld and cut metals, respectively.
-Pure oxygen, instead of air (20% oxygen/80% nitrogen), is used to increase the flame temperature to allow localized melting of the work piece material (e.g. steel) in a room environment.
-A common propane/air flame burns at about 3,630 °F (2,000 °C), a propane/oxygen flame burns at about 4,530 °F (2,500 °C), and an acetylene/oxygen flame burns at about 6,330 °F (3,500 °C).
+Pure oxygen, instead of air (20% oxygen/80% nitrogen), is used to increase the flame temperature to allow localized melting of the work piece material (e.g., steel) in a room environment.
+A common propane/air flame burns at about 3630 °F (2000 °C), a propane/oxygen flame burns at about 4530 °F (2500 °C), and an acetylene/oxygen flame burns at about 6330 °F (3500 °C).

 Oxy-fuel is one of the oldest welding processes, though in recent years it has become less popular in industrial applications.
-However, it is still widely used for welding pipes and tubes, as well as repair work.
-It is also frequently well-suited, and favored, for fabricating some types of metal-based artwork.
+However, it is still widely used for welding pipes and tubes, as well as for repair work.
+It is also frequently well suited, and favored, for fabricating some types of metal-based artwork.